 Do a branch test.
 Don’t just go on looks alone; the dryer the tree, the sooner it will die in your living room.
 Run your hands (preferably gloved) along the branch.
 If needles fall off readily and/or the branch is brittle and dry at the ends, skip it and wait for one that is suppler and will last longer with regular watering.

 The holidays are right around the corner, and it’s not easy for busy families and professionals to decorate their homes the way they want to.
-If you’re feeling pressed for time, or are hosting holiday gatherings this year, schedule a consultation with Kristina Wolf Design and let us assist you.
-We can take over the holiday decorating, or help you add those finishing touches to your own design.
+If you’re feeling pressed for time, or are hosting holiday gatherings this year, schedule a consultation with an interior designer near you to take over the holiday decorating, or help you add those finishing touches to your own design.